openstack/rally/doc/feature_request/launch_specific_benchmark.rst

 -----------------

-* Add optional flag to rally task start command to specify one or more benchmarks to execute as part of that test run.
+* Add optional flag to rally task start command to specify one or more subtasks to execute as part of that test run.